AMF MiFID II investment firm authorisation in France

 - Underwriting and placing of financial instruments (prise ferme; placement garanti ou non garanti)

 Ancillary services — custody, currency exchange linked to investment services, investment research — are listed in Annex II and can be added to the authorisation.
+The chosen services drive both the AMF approval route (advice/management → AMF approves directly) and the capital floor.

 4. The IFR classification — Class 1, 2 or 3